mohamedfadul/DeepSearch-Finding-Truncated-Differential-Trails-Using-Genetic-Algorithms-and-Deep-Learning/README.md

 # DeepGen-Finding-Truncated-Differential-Trails-Using-Genetic-Algorithms-and-Deep-Learning
 # This repository contains code for three different files:
-  •	ANN Baseline Model to Predict Trail Validity
+  •	ANN Baseline Model to Predict Trail Validity.
-  •	Neural Network Model and GA to Predict TWINE Round 15
+  •	Neural Network Model and GA to Predict TWINE Round 15.
-  •	Verification Script
+  •	Verification Script.
 # ANN Baseline Model to Predict Trail Validity
   This file uses an artificial neural network (ANN) to predict the validity of differentials in GFS block ciphers using a deep learning model trained on features such as truncated differences, number of rounds, and permutation patterns.
 # Neural Network Model and GA to Predict TWINE Round 15